AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 know (at least to the extent that the return value does that).

 For a sample call to our imported routine, imagine that we have a procedure that copies the bytes of a :ada:`String` parameter into a :ada:`Buffer` parameter, which is just a contiguous array of bytes.
-We need to tell :ada:`MemCopy` the addresses of the arguments passed so we apply the attribute accordingly:
+We need to tell :ada:`MemCopy` the addresses of the arguments passed so we apply the :ada:`'Address` attribute accordingly:

 .. code-block:: ada

-   procedure Put (This  : in out Buffer;
-                  Start :        Index;
-                  Value :        String) is
+   procedure Put (This : in out Buffer; Start : Index; Value : String) is
       Result : System.Address with Unreferenced;
    begin
-      Result :=
-        MemCopy (Destination => This (Start)'Address,
+      Result := MemCopy (Destination => This (Start)'Address,
                          Source      => Value'Address,
                          Length      => Value'Length);
    end Put;

 The order of the address parameters is easily confused so we use the